trex58i/docker-ce-build/README.md

 Note: static packages are only tested for the 'local' mode only at the moment at those packages are not published.

 Local mode:
 In this script, for each distribution, we build an image, where we install the newly built packages.
-We then run a docker based on this said image, in which we run **test_launch.sh**.
+We then run a docker based on this said image, in which we run **test-launch.sh**.
 We do this for each distribution, for the docker-ce packages and the static binaries.
 It generates an **errors.txt** file with a summary of all tests, containing the exit codes of each test.